-The Utilities Regulations (and the Concessions Regulations) also provide an exclusion for contracts awarded to an "affiliated undertaking".
+The Utilities Regulations and the Concessions Regulations include an exclusion for contracts awarded to an "affiliated undertaking".
 An affiliated undertaking is an entity which either consolidates its accounts with the contracting entity under Directive 2013/34/EU or which is subject to the dominant influence of the contracting entity.

-5 Remedies
+Remedies